 Dr. Hudson will thoroughly explain your options for secondary infertility treatments.
 Equipped with the facts and a timeline for adding to your family, you can decide on the course of action that makes the most sense (from a financial, emotional and spiritual perspective) for your family.

-Take the first step – call Texas Fertility Center of New Braunfels today to schedule your personal consultation with Dr. Hudson.
+Take the first step – contact Texas Fertility Center New Braunfels today to schedule your personal consultation with Dr. Hudson.